-The purpose of this new guidance document is to support Higher Education Institutions (HEIs) in the design, development and delivery of direct graduate entry MSc postgraduate ultrasound programmes/courses by providing clarity on what the Consortium for the Accreditation of Sonographic Education (CASE) requires and why.
+The purpose of this new guidance document is to support Higher Education Institutions (HEIs) in the design and development of full-time BSc ultrasound programmes /courses by providing clarity on what the Consortium for the Accreditation of Sonographic Education (CASE) requires and why.
 It has been created in response to the changing ultrasound landscape and the subsequent proliferation of different types of ultrasound education and training.
-Direct graduate entry MSc postgraduate ultrasound programmes/courses have primarily been created in order to offer an alternative route for graduates to become career sonographers to meet workforce demands and service delivery needs.
-The need for a fresh approach to creating the ultrasound workforce of the future is more important now than ever before; particularly as the output from traditional education and training routes is barely able to keep pace with the natural reduction in sonographers due to retirement.